18-carat/18-carat/README.md

 Hi there 👋

-I'm **18-carat**, a developer from Texas<!-- (save me) --> who likes to automate things and make people's jobs easier.
-I currently work as Accessibility Team Lead for **Southeastern Oklahoma State University**.
-I wrote and maintain **CCAU**, a userscript suite to automate some aspects of course copies in the Canvas LMS.
+I'm <!-- (name redacted for personal safety), aka -->18-carat, a developer from Texas<!-- (save me) --> who likes to make people's jobs easier.
+I currently work as the Accessibility Team Lead for the **Center for Instructional Development and Technology** at SOSU, where I also attend as a student.
+The software I'm most proud of is **CCAU** (pronounced as "cow"), a suite of userscripts which help to automate some of the more tedious/repetitive aspects of course copies in the Canvas learning management system.

-I have worked with the following languages:

-- Bash/POSIX
-- C/Objective-C
-- Gleam
-- Haskell
-- Python/Ren'Py
-- Rust
-- Swift
-- TypeScript
+I also created **srt2** and **uxmlwriter**, which help over 3,500 people make their content more accessible when using the SubRip (SRT) subtitle format to caption videos.